Cornelia Bryce Pinchot: Formative years

-Her parents subsequently died within a year of one another—on April 29, 1916 and April 2, 1917, respectively.
+Her parents subsequently died within a year of one another—on April 29, 1916, and April 2, 1917, respectively.

+Cornelia Bryce continued to be active in the suffrage movement, serving as secretary of the Pennsylvania Women's Suffrage Association in 1918 and 1919, while the association was lobbying the Pennsylvania state legislature for ratification of the 19th amendment.
+After its ratification, she became active in the newly created League of Women Voters.

 On November 7, 1922, her husband won the Pennsylvania gubernatorial election, becoming the 28th Governor of the Commonwealth of Pennsylvania.
-She campaigned vigorously for him and played a key role in swaying the women’s vote in her husband’s favor by securing support from the League of Women Voters and other women’s organizations.
+She campaigned vigorously for him and played a key role in swaying the women's vote in her husband's favor by securing support from the League of Women Voters and other women's organizations.
 During his first term in office, her husband succeeded in eliminating a $23 million state budget deficit by reorganizing state government operations.
 He also worked to improve laws regarding the care and treatment of developmentally disabled and mentally ill Pennsylvanians, as well as the regulation of electric power companies, and also oversaw the creation of a state employee retirement system and a pension plan for other elderly residents of the state.
 In 1923, he took action to settle a strike by coal miners.

 It was during this time of their lives that Cornelia Pinchot assumed management of Grey Towers.
 Realizing the 43-room fieldstone chateau and its surrounding 102 acres could be a hub for her family's conservation and political activities, she “made sweeping changes in the design and use of the home, making it ‘more fitting as a Governor’s home.’”

 She oversaw the transformation of the home’s separate breakfast and dining rooms into a large sitting room and an expansion of the library, and worked with Chester Holmes Aldrich to beautify the estate’s grounds.
-Aldrich devised a raised, stone-enclosed swimming pool area, a playhouse (the Bait Box) for the Pinchots’ son, a cottage (the Letter Box) for use by her husband’s political staff, and a moat, and improved views of the countryside by having masons insert oval apertures in the courtyard’s walls.
+Aldrich devised a raised, stone-enclosed swimming pool area, a playhouse (the Bait Box) for the Pinchots’ son, a cottage (the Letter Box) for use by her husband's political staff, and a moat, and improved views of the countryside by having masons insert oval apertures in the courtyard's walls.